zhanglp520/docgeni/docs/en-us/configuration/global.md

 - Type: `string`
 - Default: `package.name`

 The title of the document.
-Usually the name of the component library, such as `Docgeni`.
+Usually the name of the component library, such as `docgenifix`.

 ## logoUrl
 - Type: `string`
-- Default: the Logo Url of Docgeni
+- Default: the Logo Url of docgenifix

 Logo URL of the library.